Eugen Leviné: Speech

-Leviné gave an inspiring speech during his trial:We Communists are all dead men on leave.
+Leviné gave the following speech during his trial:We Communists are all dead men on leave.
 Of this I am fully aware.
 I do not know if you will extend my leave or whether I shall have to join Karl Liebknecht and Rosa Luxemburg.
 In any case I await your verdict with composure and inner serenity.
 For I know that, whatever your verdict, events cannot be stopped.

 Aftermath

 In reaction to the two Bavarian socialist republics, whose leaders included many Jews, Bavaria, which was already conservative and anti-Semitic, became even more so.
 One of the people affected was Reiner Maria Rilke, who left Munich after soldiers ransacked his apartment.

 Personal life and death

-In 1915, Leviné married Rosa Broido (from the Polish town of Gródek), who married Ernst Meyer (1887-1930) and so became known as Meyer-Leviné, and then fled Germany when Hitler came to power and lived the rest of her life in London (1890-1979).
+In 1915, Leviné married Rosa Broido (from the Polish town of Gródek), who married Ernst Meyer (1887–1930) and so became known as Meyer-Leviné, and then fled Germany when Hitler came to power and lived the rest of her life in London (1890–1979).
 The Levinés had at least one child, a son, whom they named Eugen.

 Stephen Eric Bronner considers Leviné a follower of Rosa Luxemburg (for seeking "to provide a legacy for the next generation," knowing "the soviet was doomed") and characterized him as follows: He incarnated the best of the Bolshevik spirit.
 He was unyielding and dogmatic, but an honest intellectual and totally committed to the most radical utopian ideals of international revolution... [and] also exhibited exceptional bravery."
-Leviné was arrested and shot, age 36, on June 5 (or 6), 1919, by firing squad in Stadelheim Prison.
+Leviné was executed, age 36, on 5 June (or 6), 1919, by firing squad in Stadelheim Prison.
 Lawyer von Pestalozza arranged a Jewish funeral for the Marxist revolutionary.